 As an institution that has a significant economic and human resource impact in Chicago, Lurie Children’s is committed to our “anchor mission” of leveraging our institutional assets more intentionally to address economic and racial inequities in the communities we serve.
 To ensure that we can deliver healthcare that meets social, cultural and linguistic needs, we strive to have a workforce that mirrors the diversity of our patients.
 This includes our commitment to increase hiring in under-resourced communities of color on the south and west sides of Chicago and provide career pathways and educational opportunities to entry-level staff.
 For more information about employment opportunities at Lurie Children’s, visit careers.luriechildrens.org.

-In addition, we proactively reach out to young people in under-resourced communities to ensure that they have access to opportunities in healthcare careers through Lurie Children’s Workforce Development & Multicultural Education internship and mentoring programs, including our signature Discovering Healthcare Careers program.
+In addition, we proactively reach out to young people in under-resourced communities to ensure that they have access to opportunities in healthcare careers through Lurie Children’s Mentorship & Workforce Development program, including our signature Discovering Healthcare Careers program.
 Developed in 2001 by Lurie Children’s, Discovering Healthcare Careers is a six-week summer internship program that provides an educational shadowing experience for Hispanic/Latinx and African American high school students.
 We work in partnership with Chicago Public Schools, Career Technical Education (CTE) and GEAR UP Alliance.